Is the Licensing Bureau still processing applications?

 Licensees whose premises are located within the City of New York must provide at least 30 days’ notice.
 This notification should be made to the community board whose jurisdiction covers the area of the licensed premises.
 Generally, this applies to licensees with on premises beer, wine, and/or liquor licenses.
 Please refer to sections 110-B and 99-D of the ABC law to verify your requirements as a licensee.

-Are the SLA’s service windows still open?
+What are the SLA’s service windows current protocols?

 My renewal is coming due, but I don’t have the funds available to pay the renewal fee.
 Is there something that can be done?